-As a performer of various capacities, she has been invited to perform as a collaborative pianist at festivals such as Music Academy International (Mezzano, Italy), Ecoles d’Art Américaines de Fontainebleau (France), and New York International Piano Competition.
+As a multi-faceted performer, she has been invited to perform as a collaborative pianist at festivals such as Music Academy International (Mezzano, Italy), Ecoles d’Art Américaines de Fontainebleau (France), Music in the Vineyard (Norway) and New York International Piano Competition.
+She serves as an official piano collaborator at the California State University Fullerton.
 She has been a featured soloist with Ensemble Calliopée (France), Ruse Philharmonic Orchestra (Bulgaria), Rutgers Symphony Orchestra, The Discovery Orchestra, Virtuosi Brunesis Orchestra (Italy), and her performances have been broadcasted and live-streamed on PBS and The Strad.

 Suejin received bachelor’s and master’s degrees from the Juilliard School, where she was a student of Julian Martin, Matti Raekallio, and Joseph Kalichstein as a recipient of Kamiya Sisters, Paul Jacobs Memorial, and G.G.
 Ulmer Memorial Scholarships.
 She was an artist-in-residence at Fondation des Etats-Unis in Paris, France as a recipient of the 2019-2020 Harriet Hale Woolley Scholarship.
 She pursued Stage de Perfectionnement at the Ecole Normale de Musique de Paris working closely with Anne Queffélec during this time.
-Her collaboration project during her residency Debussy ”Chromatique” etude with artist Liberal Martin was selected for the ”Les Films de la Toile” festival in Paris.
-Future engagement includes performances at Vršac International Chamber Music Festival in Oslo, Norway, and a debut album recording with the TRPTK recording label.
+She is currently a Doctoral candidate at the Rutgers University Mason Gross School of the Arts.

 As an educator, Suejin has served as a faculty member at Drew University, Rutgers University Extension Division, New York Music School, and PS 11 in Manhattan as an Education Outreach Fellow through the Juilliard School.
-Suejin is a Steinway Education Partner and currently based in OC, California.
+Suejin is a Steinway Education Partner and currently based in Orange County, California.

 Find more of Suejin Jung’s recent performances and projects on her Youtube page!